 Still, when she opened these Olympics by winning gold in the giant slalom, no expectation seemed to be too much.
 The slalom followed immediately, and she is a virtuoso in that event.
 The limits of possibility were about to be pressed.
 Just watch.

-And yet, she skied into fourth, beaten by three women she regularly flogs on the World Cup circuit.
+And yet she skied into fourth, beaten by three women she regularly flogs on the World Cup circuit.
 There were, in the estimation of one of her coaches, two factors.

 “I think energy and fatigue,” said Mike Day, who works exclusively with Shiffrin for the U.S. Ski Team, “and, unfortunately, confidence.”

-So here we had the most dominant current women’s Alpine skier performing in her best event on her sport’s brightest stage — essentially unable to handle what was placed on her.
+So here we had the most dominant women’s Alpine skier performing in her best event on her sport’s brightest stage — essentially unable to handle what was placed on her.
 Shiffrin, dating back years, does not bottle up the realities of the mental mess that sometimes occupies her head.
 She has talked about throwing up before races — more of a last-year problem, she reiterated Thursday.
 Still.

-But it begs the question, too: How can someone who has essentially mastered a task, someone who makes better slalom turns than anyone in the world, struggle with confidence before a slalom?
+But it raises the question, too: How can someone who has essentially mastered a task, someone who makes better slalom turns than anyone in the world, struggle with confidence before a slalom?
 Not just at the Olympics.
 Ever.

 “If I had the answer to that, I’d probably be a professional psychologist, not a ski coach,” Day said.
-“I do that part-time.
+“I do that part time.
 But I think that the Olympic Games are something that are really difficult to manage with a lot of expectation.
 And clearly, all of America was expecting a lot from her.”

 Indeed, it was.
 And I’m not going to take a back seat here, either.
 I wrote, before the Games, that Shiffrin could contend in five events.
 I wrote, after she won the giant slalom, that the slalom felt all but inevitable, and who knows what might happen after that?

 But because the early part of the PyeongChang Alpine schedule was jumbled by weather — mostly high winds — Shiffrin dropped the super-G, the discipline with which she has the least experience, because it would have meant three straight days of racing.
 After two training runs in downhill, she announced she would skip that event — which, because the combined was moved from Friday to Thursday to avoid a forecast of more high winds — came just a day before another race in which she would be favored.
-Her mind wove through all these different events, and she almost couldn’t sort out what was going on when, and how she should approach any of it.
+Her mind wove through all these different events, and she almost couldn’t sort out what was going on when and how she should approach any of it.

 “It was like someone was playing a game of ping-pong in my brain,” she said, and she laughed.